Jamie K.

 Prior to the pandemic, what type of people were working with you?

-I work a lot with designers, or the people who buy the fabric as they are the ones who are deciding what kind of fabric or colors they want to use.
-In the office, I work with administrative assistants — people in bookkeeping, data-entry, and reception.
+I work a lot with designers, or the people who buy the fabric, as they are the ones who are deciding what kind of fabric or colors they want to use.
+In the office, I work with administrative assistants — people in bookkeeping, data entry, and reception.

 Did you find that community to be diverse?

-I think it really depends on who your clients are.
-For example, I have one client who is Korean, Jewish Ashkenazi, and Caucasian.
-It’s just depending on who my client is.
-I think I’ve been fortunate because I was never pigeonholed into only working with Koreans or only working with certain people.
-I think growing up here and growing up with so many different cultures made me really adaptable.
+It depends on who your clients are.
+For example, I have one client who is Korean, one who is Jewish Ashkenazi, and one who is Caucasian.
+It depends on who my client is.
+I think I’ve been fortunate because I was never pigeonholed into working only with Koreans or certain people.
+I think growing up here and growing up with so many different cultures made me very adaptable.
 I can talk to anybody.
+I can talk to my fellow Korean Americans, or I can relate to Jewish customers.
+Having a very diverse background when I was growing up made me open to working with different types of people.
+Because I’ve always been in the manufacturing environment, I’ve been very comfortable around any sort of community.

 How has COVID-19 affected your business?

 It impacted us right away.
-Because it started in China, and because I communicate with China and Korea on a daily basis, I knew that there was a serious COVID situation and people were being locked down.
-I knew by the time my brother had come to visit in early February [2020] — this is, you know, like, not even a month before the lockdown [in the United States].
+Since it started in China and because I communicate with China and Korea on a daily basis, I knew that there was a serious COVID situation and people were being locked down.
+I knew by the time my brother had come to visit in early February [2020] — this was not even a month before the lockdown [in the United States].
+We were talking about the pandemic, and we were already trying to take steps.
+We tried to reschedule or see how it was going to hit the U.S. Once lockdown and quarantine started, everybody’s business was affected.
+All the retail stores — like your Ross, Macy’s, Dressbarn, all those places — were affected.

-But it’s not until like now in the spring of 2021, everybody’s trying to get back on a regular track.
-So I mean, for the garment industry during COVID-19, there was change every minute, and it shifted so much of the industry that we’re still trying to recover to this day.
+Then, a huge segment of the garment sector switched to producing masks locally, so a lot of the sewing and smaller sewing companies were busy trying to make masks.
+It wasn’t the usual business of making clothing.
+It was only after August or September 2020 that people started trying to produce more clothes as stores opened up.
+But it’s not until now, in the spring of 2021, that everybody’s trying to get back on a regular track.
+For the garment industry during COVID-19, there was a change every minute, and it shifted so much of the industry that we’re still trying to recover to this day.

 Did you feel like customers weren’t online shopping as much either?